All Saints Church, Fulham

 We mentioned the 11 Bishops of London buried in All Saints.
 Their tombs can be found just outside the east end of the church.
 Aside from the Bishops buried here there are also two Mayors of London and the 1st Viscount Mordaunt (d.
 1675).
 Mordaunt was a Royalist cavalier, who had several narrow escapes from death during the Civil War and was appointed Warden of Windsor Castle by Charles II after the Restoration of the Monarchy.

 The west tower and porch holds heraldic glass, including an ancient coat of arms to Sheene Priory.
 The font is from 1622, and on the wall of the parch is a worn 14th century oak doorway from the medieval church.
 Outside the vestry door is the grave of Henry Holland, the architect.

 All Saints is on the Thames Path, immediately outside the gates of Fulham Palace Park.
-The closest underground station in Putney Bridge, about 5 minutes away.
+The closest underground station is Putney Bridge, about five minutes away.
 Just exit the station, turn left, and left again, following the Thames Path signs.
 Turn right at the river and follow the signposted trail until you see the church ahead of you.
 The church was open when we visited on a Wednesday afternoon, and as far as we can determine is usually open to visitors during daylight hours.